Usage of the node

 max size

 Max size sets the maximum dimension, in one direction, that an image patch can have and is one of the most important knobs on the plugin.
-The default is 1100, which means that the max dimensions an input patch would be allowed to be is 1100×1100 pixels.
-From our experience that will use up to around 8Gb of VRAM on your graphics card (applies to the A-H variants.
-For the new “AA” variant, please try values in the realm of 700 instead).
+The default is 1500, which means that the max dimensions an input patch would be allowed to be is 1500×1500 pixels.
+From our experience that will use up to around 8Gb of VRAM on your graphics card (applies to the AAA/A variants.
+For the “AA” variant, please try values in the realm of 700 instead).
 If you haven’t got that available and free the processing will error out with a CUDA memory error, and the node in Nuke will error in the DAG.
 To remedy this, and also to be able to input resolutions much higher than a single patch size, you can tweak the max size knob to adapt to your situation.
 You can lower it to adapt to having much less VRAM available.
 The plugin will split the input image into lots of smaller patches and stitch them together in the background.
 This will of course be slower, but it will make it possible to still run and produce much larger results.
 There is a text status knob above the “max size” knob (in between the two dividers), that will let you know how many image patches the plugin will run to create the final motion vector output.

 Since motion vectors do describe local and global movements in plates, they are pretty sensitive to what image regions are part of the algorithm solve.
 What this mean is that the more it sees the better result it will be able to produce.
 Keeping the max size as high as you can, will produce better motion vectors.
 It’s worth to mention that this is much more sensitive in a plugin like this compared to for example NNSuperResolution.